-Mute or turn off Sound in auto-playing Video
+Mute or turn off Sound in auto-playing Video on website

 The name of the extension is Silent Site Sound Blocker, and you can download it from the Chrome Web Store.
 If your sole intention is to turn off the sound on all websites then you need to simply download and install it – and you will be good to go.